ethmarks/posts/content/measurement.md

 The problem with TUT is that it doesn't synchronize with the Earth's rotation or its orbit.
 This is genuinely important for sleep schedules, farming, and many, many other things.
 Simply not having an Earth-tracking time system is unacceptable.

-So I propose **sundial time**.
-This system is similar to natural seconds: the length of the units is slightly different each day because the Earth's rotation isn't constant.
+So I propose **Sundial time**.
+Sundial time is an Earth-tracking timekeeping system, similar to natural seconds.
+The length of the units is slightly different each day because the Earth's rotation isn't constant.

 There are no leap seconds because there are no errors to correct; it stays in sync by definition.
 However, there _are_ time zones.
 Kind of.
 Sundial time is localized, meaning that it varies based on your location.
 Even though different places in the world experience noon at different times, noon always occurs at the same time every day in Sundial time.

 ### Etymology

-The reason it's called "Sundial time" is because this Earth-tracking system is exactly how timekeeping worked for millennia using sundials.
+The reason it's called "Sundial time" is because it's almost exactly how timekeeping worked for millennia using sundials.

 The only reason people started caring about what time it was in other places was because of trains.
-With the invention of the locomotive, people could travel fast enough that they could effectively race the Earth's rotation.
+With the invention of the locomotive, people could travel fast enough that they could basically race the Earth's rotation.
 You could depart at noon, spend 6 hours traveling at 60 miles per hour, and find that your sundial read 5:33 when you arrived.
-This is because sundials express the position of the Sun in the sky, which varies by location.
+This is because sundials are based on the position of the Sun in the sky, which varies by location.
 When you moved to the new location, you effectively shifted the sundial by 27 minutes.

 This was very confusing for people at the time, so they created [Railway time](https://en.wikipedia.org/wiki/Railway_time), a synchronized standard time system that was the same everywhere in the world.
 It was basically the precursor to UTC, and accordingly is the root of all UTC-related evil.

-But now that we have TUT for the use cases that require universal timekeeping, we can use Sundial time for use cases that require Earth-tracking timekeeping.
+But now that we have TUT for the use cases that require stable timekeeping, we can use Sundial time for use cases that require Earth-tracking timekeeping.

 ### Variable-length units